 Architecture Firms are rooted and established.
 They comply with all laws and bi-laws of Costa Rica.
 In addition, they support their works by offering warranties.
 More importantly, they are equipped with the necessary professionals to complete your designs and constructions.
 Furthermore, they are available in all zones of Costa Rica.

-Which is to the benefit of the property owner that there is a cohesion between the architect firm and the construction crew.
-Therefore, when the working crew require clarification or an on site decision presents itself.
+It is to the benefit of the property owner that there is cohesion between the architect firm and the construction crew.
+Therefore, when the working crew requires clarification or an on-site decision presents itself.
 There is direct communication established between the two entities.
 Furthermore, the professionals make frequent visits to the site for inspections and confirmation of adequate installation processes.
-With builders and architects this would be a paid service that requires scheduling.
+With builders and architects, this would be a paid service that requires scheduling.
 However, with an architect firm, the professionals are available to the crews at all times with no fees.

-For most people, choosing a builder can be most taunting.
-Where as it is a very important decision.
-Because this finalizes all your efforts from choosing to come to Costa Rica.
-To begin with searching for property.
+To begin with, searching for property.
 Continuing with finding an architect.
 Furthermore, going through the process of designing a house.
-Finally, now the fruits of all your labors comes to this last decision.
+Finally, now the fruits of all your labors come to this last decision.
 Which is who are you going to choose to put it all together.
-If this results with a bad decision.
-In conclusion all your previous efforts would be in vain.
-Resulting in your dream will be nightmare.

 Now let’s get serious